Night Wolf 8: Chapter 8

 But he didn't need to say anything—because the crowd had already taken over the conversation.
 0

-"Those damn politicians don’t care about us at all!"
+"Those damn Politicians don't care about us at all!"
 0

 "They only send money to those foreign trash while letting our soldiers starve!"
 0

-The angry voices surged down the street like an invisible storm, growing more violent and more uncontrollable.
+The angry voices surged down the street like an invisible storm, growing more violent and uncontrollable.
 0

 Table of Contents